Contact Us: (812) 513-1098 For Family Law Matters: (812) 725-8226

 How Businesses Are Treated in Divorce Actions

 Discussions about divorce often center around two topics: children and property.
 For many small business owners, the line between those two subjects is blurry and the worries are similar.
 After all, building a successful business takes a lot of heart, sweat, time, dedication, and patience.
 When the uncertainty of divorce looms large, it’s common to wonder what will happen to your business.
 Most notably, how much will you have to share?
 Is my soon to be ex-spouse entitled to half?
 And, as with many legal questions, the answer is: it depends.
 First, it matters exactly when the business began.
-If it was started before the marriage, then its value at the time of marriage is separate property ...
+If it was started before the marriage, then its value at the time of marriage is separate prope ...

 What Happens When You Decide to Sue